Children of Fallen Soldiers Enjoy a Camp to Remember

 Other components of the camp included lessons on fishing, gardening, chopping wood and axe throwing.
 Plus birdhouse building and automotive instruction.

 The kids, ages 9 to 17, also swam, played games and bowled.
 They sang around a campfire at night and attended a Sunday devotional.

 And, of course, they ate.
 4Patriots served a variety of breakfast foods.
-Including pancakes, eggs and fruit.
+Including pancakes, eggs, potatoes and fruit.
 As well as lunch items such as mac and cheese and freeze-dried meat and vegetables.
 Plus cookie dough and brownie bites.

-For dinner, we served favorites like fettuccini Alfredo and more freeze-dried meat and vegetables.
+For dinner, we served “Frank’s Favorite” fettuccini Alfredo and more freeze-dried meat and vegetables.
 Dessert featured chocolate pudding.
 The kids raved about the food, including the pancakes, mac and cheese and cocoa.
 And, of course, the pudding.